GandhiCloudLab/mcm-monitoring-usecase-notification/readme.md

 # MCM Monitoring use case - Notification messages are not received

-This document explains about how  SRE  is going to analyze, and resolve an Incident, using MCM monitoring.
+This document explains about how SRE is going to analyze and resolve an Incident using MCM monitoring.

 <img src="images/20-notification-1.png">